mapcraft-app/datapack/README.md

 ![logo](https://gitlab.com/cbertran/mapcraft-datapack/-/raw/main/icon.png "Logo")

-## Mapcraft-datapack is the api allowing Mapcraft software to interact with Minecraft Java Edition
+## Mapcraft-datapack is the datapack allowing Mapcraft software to interact with Minecraft Java Edition

 ## Setup
 ### <span>&#x26a0;</span> If you wish to have access to all the possibilities offered by Mapcraft, download [the application](https://gitlab.com/cbertran)

 Nevertheless you can use it as is, but you will only have access to the *editing* and *drawing* tools.
 1. Download the latest stable version [here](https://gitlab.com/cbertran/mapcraft-datapack/-/releases), and install it in the ``datapacks`` folder of your world.
-2. Download the latest stable version of Mapcraft base resource pack [here](https://gitlab.com/cbertran), and install it in the ``resourcepacks`` folder of your directory game.
+2. Download the latest stable version of Mapcraft base resource pack [here](https://gitlab.com/cbertran/mapcraft-resourcepack/-/releases), and install it in the ``resourcepacks`` folder of your directory game.

 ## Developer(s)
 - Clément Bertrand [(@cbertran)](https://gitlab.com/cbertran)

 ## License
     Mapcraft Copyright (C) 2020 - ...
-Clément bertrand
+Clément Bertrand
     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or